Lamden/lamden/smoketesting_readme.md

 ### Sending Transaction to Masternode

-Now, either create a python request object and send this post data programatically, or more easily use Postmates (or some other UI for sending post requests).
+Now, either create a python request object and send this post data programatically, or more easily use Postman (or some other UI for sending post requests).
-If you use postmates, you will very likely have to convert all the single quotes to double quotes.
-To quickly do this, copy the dictionary to your clipboard, open a terminal, and run:
+If you want to use the transaction you printed in a python terminal in Postman, you will have to convert all the single quotes to double quotes.
+To quickly do this, copy the transaction dictionary to your clipboard, open a terminal, and run:
 ```
 echo `pbpaste` | sed "s/\'/\"/g" | `pbcopy`
 ```
 And the transcation dictionary with double quotes will be copied to your clipboard.

-POST the transaction dictionary in the transaction body (raw format) to http://127.0.0.1:8080/ and it should go through the system.
+Set the transaction dictionary in the transaction body (raw format), and send a POST request to http://127.0.0.1:8080/ and it should go through the system.

 ### Viewing Results
 ## Delegate State
 Delegate keeps track of the real-time state of balances using Redis.
 Much of the output can be seen in terminals running masternode/witness/delegate.
 To check out the scratch state and transaction queue, here are some helper methods.
-I just recommend you copy/paste them into an ipython terminal.
+I just recommend you just copy/paste them into an ipython terminal.
 ```python
 import redis
 from cilantro.db.constants import *